 Calcium deposits on the skin can form unexpectedly and without any warning.
 These bumps could be a sign of an underlying medical problem.
 Calcium deposits on the skin may look like tiny, firm yellow or white bumps and can be caused by several factors.

 The bumps can appear anywhere on the body, including the face, and are caused by excessive calcium phosphate in the skin.
 What are its causes?
-What are your options for dealing with it?
+What are your options for dealing with these skin conditions?
 Read this article to learn all about this condition and its treatment.

 In This Article